 What’s the thing that you like about your job the most?

-In my daily practice, I often come up with many new things in terms of processes or approach which aren’t that universal yet.
-I love sharing my findings and views with other dentists around the world and seeing that I can contribute to a better preventive care.
+In my daily practice, I often come up with many new things in terms of processes or approaches that aren’t universal yet.
+I love sharing my findings and views with other dentists around the world, and seeing that I can contribute to a better preventive care.

 What’s the most important thing in the terms of oral care routine from your point of view?

 From my perspective, any dental professional has to find out what’s precisely going on with patient’s mouth and determine the diagnose correctly.
 To do that, us dentists also need someone trustworthy who can coach us.